seanwestfall/templatehaskell/draft2.md

     primeQ 0 67 ======> doPrime 0 67
 [2,3,5,7,11,13,17,19,23,29,31,37,41,43,47,53,59,61,67]
 ```
-Now lets try it on a nested expression:
+Try it on a nested expression, to really see how useful the dump-splices flag is:
 ```bash
 Prelude Language.Haskell.TH> $(primeQ ($(primeQ 0 23) !!
 3) 167)
 <interactive>:20:13-23: Splicing expression